dirkfabisch/mediator/_posts/2015-12-06-i-know-posting-bad-parking-jobs-is-over-done-but-this-really-he-was-in-a-compact-spot-too-sargonas_com.md

 ---
-id: 205
+title:
-title: 'I know posting bad parking jobs is over done&#8230; But THIS?
+ 'I know posting bad parking jobs is over done&#8230; But THIS?
 Really?
 HE WAS IN A COMPACT SPOT TOO! #sargonas_com'
 date: '2015-12-06T19:08:46-08:00'
 author: Sargonas
 layout: post